-Demographic and Financial:Summarize the Consolidated funding makes funding flexible and additional funds added for demographic and financial trends and spending support.
-Rural population at school needs specific support.
-Explore patterns observed by the team while needs in community and perspective and viewpoint of student and family completing this section of the report.
-What homelife and levels of poverty. are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Demographic and Financial:Summarize the Student demographics indicate that the student population is economically demographic and financial trends and disadvantaged and receives funding through Title 1 and other grants.
+These patterns observed by the team while funds are used to pay for additional staff, purchase supporting instructional completing this section of the report.
+What materials, academic software, instructional supplies, and finance additional are the important trends and patterns that professional development for teachers/staff. will support the identification of student, teacher, and leader needs?